flammie/crispy-octo-fiesta/README.md

 barely trying to understand the parentheses hell that its normal way to declare arguments is (that breaks all current code formatters btw)... yeah, demonstrating this as the best c++ way would be just mean.

+In rust there was couple of options to parse command-lines, they seem to slowly converge in having only `clap` left so I've gone with that.

 ## Localisation